corda/corda/docs/source/tut-two-party-flow.rst

         // Finalising the transaction.
         subFlow(new FinalityFlow(fullySignedTx));

+To make the lender a required signer, we simply add the lender's public key to the list of signers on the command.

-``CollectSignaturesFlow`` takes a transaction signed by the flow initiator, and returns a transaction signed by all the transaction's other required signers.
+``CollectSignaturesFlow``, meanwhile, takes a transaction signed by the flow initiator, and returns a transaction signed by all the transaction's other required signers.
 We then pass this fully-signed transaction into ``FinalityFlow``.

 The lender's flow
 -----------------